“When you find an idea that you just can’t stop thinking about, that’s probably a good one to pursue.”

 However, don’t just go for the “coolest” or latest funding option because an entrepreneur you admire did the same.
 Don’t be afraid to approach anyone and everyone you believe could finance your startup.

-A traditional bank loan could be exactly what you need — or a grant from a local organization or corporation.
+A traditional bank loan or a business cash flow loan could be exactly what you need — or a grant from a local organization or corporation.
+And if bank loans aren’t available, you can check out SBA loans; sba loan rates could be lower than other financial products, so they’re worth a look.
 Even relatives looking for an investment opportunity may help.

 Remember, a fundamental aspect of securing funding from any investor is focusing on what’s essential.
 Don’t overvalue your startup just to make sure you can afford a lavish three-week vacation or upgrade to a new sports car.